martoms/martoms-vue-components/README.md

 - Vue
 - Nuxt
 - Tailwind
+- Vueuse

 ## Features

 - **[ProximityScrollNav](./ProximityScrollNav)**: An interactive navigation component with scroll-based animations.
 Items scale and fade based on their proximity to a central selector, creating a smooth and engaging user experience.
+- **[VTyper](./VTyper)**: It simulates a typing effect, displaying an array of strings one by one with configurable typing speed, backspace speed, and loop behavior.
+It emits updates when text changes and includes a blinking cursor for a dynamic effect.